robertsmichaelj/skylight/README.md

 headerText: | "You May Prefer This" | What should the header of Skylight say?
 numOfCells: | 3 | How many cells should show in zone?
 products: | products: [<br>&nbsp;&nbsp;&nbsp;&nbsp;"/store/opt/whey.html",<br />&nbsp;&nbsp;&nbsp;&nbsp;"/store/opt/natwhey.html",<br />&nbsp;&nbsp;&nbsp;&nbsp;"/store/opt/cas.html"<br />] | What Products should show in zone?
+skyZone: | 1 | Header Zones.
+Which header should display for this widget?

+### Current Headers

+1. "You May Prefer This",
+2. "Buy These Instead",
+3. "You Buy NOW!",
+4. "You May Prefer This",
+5. "You May Prefer This"